Angel of My Dreams: Reception

 "Angel of My Dreams" was met with widespread acclaim from critics.
 In an exclusive first-listen with Official Charts Company, George Griffiths described the song as "a bold and complex introduction to an artist who is determined to twist and test the boundaries of commercial pop music".
 They drew comparisons to Jennifer Rush, Rachel Stevens and Harry Styles, stating that the beginning of the track has "heavenly, swooning synths straight out of a 80s power-ballad" while incorporating different genres and electronic elements.
 They also called it surprising, shocking, and will turn aways from expectations.
 Nick Reilly from Rolling Stone UK described it as "A bold, unrepentant start to Jade's life as a solo star".
 They added how "it starts with the most distinctive distorted sample of Sandie Shaw's 'Puppet On A String', before it makes way for a production-heavy, Mariah-esque chorus".
 Praise was also given towards its lyrical content and sample "noting that the lyrics are spicy, and while the sample seems random, the idea of being a puppet on a string perfectly fits the ethos of the song".

 Alistair James from Attitude complimented Thirlwall's vocals, describing "It as Jade demonstrating her angelic and rich vocals.
 The beat then kicks in and becomes a song we can easily imagine filling the dancefloors this summer".
 Writing for Clash, Robin Murray gave "Angel of My Dreams" an eight out of ten star rating, describing the song as "a career of success and frustration packed into three minutes, a bold, bravura statement of frenetic creativity, while it's ludicrously colourful, a ridiculously entertaining side-step that utterly wipes the slate clean".
-Gay Times Sam Damshenas, praised both the song and music video, saying: "JADE has delivered the most addictive and innovative debut single and video in recent memory".
+Gay Timess Sam Damshenas, praised both the song and music video, saying: "JADE has delivered the most addictive and innovative debut single and video in recent memory".
 Furthermore, they described it as "A dance-pop anthem, that takes an experimental approach to pop with several distinct sections, from the theatrical balladry of the chorus to the thumping electro verses".